akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 (though actor state snapshot support is also available).
 The events are persisted by appending to storage (nothing is ever mutated) which allows for very high transaction rates and efficient replication.
 A stateful actor is recovered by replaying the stored events to the actor, allowing it to rebuild its state.
 This can be either the full history of changes or starting from a checkpoint in a snapshot which can dramatically reduce recovery times.

+Akka Persistence also supports @ref:[Durable State Behaviors](persistence-durable-state.md), which is based on persistence of the latest state of the actor.
+In this implementation, the _latest_ state is persisted, instead of events.
+Hence this is more similar to CRUD based applications.

 The [Event Sourcing with Akka 2.6 video](https://akka.io/blog/news/2020/01/07/akka-event-sourcing-video) is a good starting point for learning Event Sourcing, together with the @extref[Microservices with Akka tutorial](platform-guide:microservices-tutorial/)